How to Make Flying Paper Helicopter with 3 Blades

 Paper Helicopter Instructions:

-1. Cut from the paper 3 same-sized stripes.
-If you are using origami paper, I recommend cutting stripes so that they are about ½ inch wide.
+1. Cut from the paper 3 same-sized strips.
+If you are using origami paper, I recommend cutting strips so that they are about ½ inch wide.

 Paper Helicopter 3 Stripes